jdiazromeral/django-ddd/README.md

 ### To use custom locations
 Install django-ddd to your project requirements and add settings so Django can find your apps modules as seen on configuration.
-You don't need to add django-ddd it to `INSTALLED_APPS`
+You don't need to add django-ddd to `INSTALLED_APPS`

 Then, on your package `apps.py` import django-ddd custom app config: